a child with blond hair, a yellow jacket and black backpack looking at plants in the woods.

 What kinds of things are you doing within your business to have a positive impact on our environment or community?

-For the past 25 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
+For over 30 years, I’ve been working with clients to help consider their social, environmental and ethical concerns that applies to their money.
 Part of that includes investing in local community projects such as renewable energy projects.
 I’m a socially responsible investor and I support my clients in choosing high-quality investments that align with their values.

 Personally, why is the environment/community development important to you?